MeijisIrlnd/CsoundUnity/docs.md

 CsoundUnity requires the presence of an AudioSource.
 If the GameObject you are trying to attach a CsoundUnity component to does not already have an AudioSource attached, one will be added automatically.

 Once a CsoundUnity component has been added to a GameObject, you will need to attach a Csound file to it.
 Csound files *MUST* be placed somewhere in the Assets/Scripts folder.
 In the sample CsoundUnity package they are kept in a sub-folder within Assets/Scripts called CsoundFiles.
 This is not required, but may help to better organise your assets.
 To attach a Csound file to a CsoundUnity component, simply drag it from the Assets folder to the 'Drag and Drop Csound file here' field in the CsoundUnity component inspector.
 When your game starts, Csound will feed audio from its output buffer into the AudioSource.
 Any audio produced by Csound can be accessed through the AudioSource component.
-This is currently restricted to stereo files, but will wor for any amount of channels.
-See [CsoundUnity::processBlock()](https://github.com/rorywalsh/CsoundUnity/blob/master/CsoundUnityScripts/CsoundUnity.cs#L130-L161)
+This is currently restricted to stereo files, but will work for any amount of channels.
+See [**CsoundUnity::processBlock()**](https://github.com/rorywalsh/CsoundUnity/blob/master/CsoundUnityScripts/CsoundUnity.cs#L130-L161)

 <img src="http://rorywalsh.github.io/CsoundUnity/images/addCsoundFile.gif" alt="Add Csound file"/>